Owez/yark/README.md

 <!-- TODO: new demo, this one doesn't include video downloading. maybe include blue/red -->

-Right now scheduling isn't a feature so to run the archiver every now and then please use [`cron`](https://en.wikipedia.org/wiki/Cron) or something similar.
-Once a day is recommended because getting metadata takes ages!

 ## Viewing your Archive

 Viewing you archive is very simple, just type `view` and optionally the archive name: